Piano Quartet No. 1 (Dvořák)

 The Piano Quartet No. 1 in D major, Op.
 23 (B. 53), is a piano quartet by Antonín Dvořák.
-Composed during an 18-day period in 1875, it was premiered on 16 December 1880 in Prague.
+Composed during an 18-day period in 1875, it was premiered on 16 December 1880 in Prague, performed by Václav Kopta, Petr Mareš, Alois Neruda, and Karel Slavkovský.

 Structure

 The composition consists of three movements:

 A typical performance takes approximately 35 minutes.